 Turbulence is one of the last mysteries in nonlinear continuum mechanics that is not fully understood yet.
-In this course the state of the art of turbulence models is presented, ranging from the Reynolds averaged Navier-Stokes equations (RANS) with k- turbulence model and more complete Reynolds stress models over large-eddy simulations (LES) to direct numerical simulations (DNS) with internal interfaces.
-The course covers theoretical and numerical aspects of turbulence modelling and also introduces the necessary statistical tools to study turbulence observed in experiments.
+In this course, we provide an introduction to turbulence processes by coupling the analysis of the most used numerical models (from the k-epsilon model to large-eddy simulations, LES) and the interpretation of real-world measurements (with a special focus on atmospheric processes and stratified water bodies such as lakes).
+The course covers theoretical and numerical aspects of turbulence modelling and introduces the necessary statistical tools to study turbulence observed in the real world and laboratory experiments.

 5) Molecular Dynamics: a primer with elements of statistical mechanics

 The course introduces to Molecular Dynamics, as a modelling tool for solid and fluid mechanics.
 Starting from general knowledge of thermodynamics and mechanics, the course introduces many-body problems, providing the elements of statistical mechanics at the basis of Molecular Dynamics.

 Theoretical elements include the role and choice of potentials, basic principles of the dynamic algorithms underlying the MD simulations, and an outline of multiscale problems.

 Following a "hands-on" philosophy, the course includes the use of specific software for MD with practical examples: applications include fluids and transport phenomena, from the atomic scale to granular media, and solid mechanics, for the study of plasticity, fracture, friction and clustering phenomena.